D-clearance

 You had some difficulty in your previous Calculus course and we will reassess your prerequisite knowledge.

-Scores of B or better will waive Math 125 prerequisites and major requirements, allowing students to enroll in Math 126, 208, 307, or any other course with a Math 125 prerequisite.
+Scores of B or better may substitute for Math 125, allowing students to enroll in Math 126, 208, 307, or any other course with a Math 125 prerequisite.

 It’s very likely that you’ve seen some of the Math 126 content in your previous courses, especially the early material.
 But there is more content in Math 126 that you haven’t seen, and Math 126 is much more rigorous than a typical high school Calculus course.